anywhichway/js-codex/README.md

 `references` - An object, the entries of which will be unique object ids and objects when `encode` returns.

-## decode(data,{isReference,references}={})
+## async decode(data,{isReference,references}={})

+Decodes data.
+It is asynchronous because decoding data will frequently require asynchronous retrieval of referenced objects form a database based on their ids.

 `data` - The data to decode.
 Can be anything.

 `isReference(value)` - A function that returns truthy if the value passed is an object reference, i.e. an id pulled from the `idProperty` field specified with `encode`.

 `references` - Either a function or an object.
-If a function, when passed a unique object id will return the object.
+If a function, when passed a unique object id it should return the object.
 It may be asynchronous.
 Typically, this will be a database getter.
-Or, an object, the keys of which are unique object ids and the values, the objects to substitute for the ids, e.g. the `references` object populated by `encode`.
+Or, an object, the keys of which are unique object ids and the values are objects to substitute for the ids, e.g. the `references` object populated by `encode`.

 # Release History (reverse chronologicla order)